 Yves joined the OISS team in September 2014.
 Prior to Boston College, he spent five years of navigating the world of admissions at Brandeis University, his alma mater.
 Yves also worked at Upward Bound, serving as the head counselor and a math teacher, helping groom and prep first-generation college-bound high school students, from low-income families.
 Originally from Haiti, Yves moved to Boston, Massachusetts in December of 1999 at the age of 13.
 He received both his BA degrees in International and Global Studies and African-American Studies, with a minor in Economics, and a MA degree in Finance from Brandeis University.
 Yves is also a graduate of the Affiliates Program at BC.

 Kayla joined the OISS in August 2016.
 Prior to joining Boston College, she was an Assistant Language Teacher with the JET Program in Kochi Prefecture, Japan where she spent three years teaching in elementary and middle school classrooms.
-Kayla recently received her MA degree in International Higher Education and Intercultural Relations from Lesley University.
+Kayla received her MA degree in International Higher Education and Intercultural Relations from Lesley University in 2018.
 She received BA degrees in Sociology and International Studies, with minor concentrations in Japanese Language Studies and East Asian Studies, from Wittenberg University in 2012.

 Mike Hollabaugh joined the OISS in March 2020.
 Prior to joining Boston College, he was an International Services Advisor at Johns Hopkins University where he also worked with international students and scholars.
 Mike taught English in Kyrgyzstan as a Peace Corps Volunteer and is proficient in Russian.
 Mike received his MA degree in International Education Management from the Middlebury Institute of International Studies at Monterey in 2019.
 He also received a Bachelor of Music degree in Voice Performance and Music Education from Ithaca College in 2011.